American Airlines Group Inc. (AAL) Shares Down Despite Recent Market Volatility

 Goldman, on the other hand, stated in their research note that they expect to see AAL reach a price target of $13.
 The rating they have provided for AAL stocks is “Neutral” according to the report published on December 16th, 2022.

-During the last 5 trading sessions, AAL fell by -1.62%, which changed the moving average for the period of 200-days by -11.69% in comparison to the 20-day moving average, which settled at $16.55.
-In addition, American Airlines Group Inc. saw 28.85% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AAL rose by +0.49%, which changed the moving average for the period of 200-days by -14.48% in comparison to the 20-day moving average, which settled at $16.55.
+In addition, American Airlines Group Inc. saw 28.62% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading